FEUrea Calculator — Acute Kidney Injury Cause Differentiation

-- The result will be given as a percents (%)
+The result will be given as a percentage (%)

-- FEUrea in a range of 35-50% suggests intrinsic renal pathology
+- FEUrea in a range of 35-50% suggests intrinsic renal pathology; and

 Acute kidney injury — definition and causes

 The causes of acute kidney injury are numerous.
-They can be divided, regarding the point of injury, into three categories: prerenal (most frequent - resulting, e.g., from not drinking enough water), intrinsic renal and postrenal.
+They can be divided, regarding the point of injury, into three categories: prerenal (most frequent — resulting, e.g., from ), intrinsic renal, and postrenal.
 The most common states leading to AKI are:

-- postrenal - urinary tract obstruction, e.g., prostate hyperplasia, kidney or bladder stones, or cancer.
+- Postrenal — urinary tract obstruction, e.g., prostate hyperplasiaor prostate cancer, kidney or bladder stones, or cancer.

 Urea as a parameter